 - A. Require all schools teaching K-6 math and K-6 reading to align math and reading classes so that any qualified student can study those subjects at their appropriate grade level, by joining another classroom for that period.
 Immersion and focus schools are not exempt.
 Middle Schools must schedule math classes in such a way that it is possible for qualified 6th grade students to take 7th grade compacted year 1 math and for qualified 7th grade students to take compacted year 2 math.
 This institutionalizes proper placement and improves equity of TAG Services because parent advocacy is not required for proper placement. - B. Require all K-5 schools to provide 6th grade math and reading so that 5th graders can be placed at least one grade level above their chronological grade without needing daily transportation to a Middle School.
-There could be a cost for K-5 schools (K-8 schools already have this available), so principals should try to find innovative solutions and compare the cost against alternatives such itinerant teachers serving several nearby schools, busing students from nearby schools to one school, etc. - C. Require all K-8 and Middle Schools to provide one year of High School math so that 8th graders can be placed at least one grade level above their chronological grade without needing daily transportation to a High School. - D. At the beginning of the school year, every student should receive comprehensive assessment of skills for both reading and math.
+There could be a cost for K-5 schools (K-8 schools already have this available), so principals should try to find innovative solutions and compare the cost against alternatives such itinerant teachers serving several nearby schools, busing students from nearby schools to one school, etc. - C. Require all K-8 and Middle Schools schools to provide one year of High School math so that 8th graders can be placed at least one grade level above their chronological grade without needing daily transportation to a High School. - D. At the beginning of the school year, every student should receive comprehensive assessment of skills for both reading and math.
 The assessment should reflect the Common Core Standards and the reasoning skills actually expected of students.
 Students scoring 85% or better proficiency at their grade level should be placed in the math or reading class at the next higher grade.
 Students scoring close to that should be evaluated along with other available information, such as the previous year's state test, TAG identification status, etc. We do not intend to require the development of new sets of exams, but it is our understanding that many PPS schools already do such a beginning of year assessment, so such exams already exist.
-If these tests are not already standardized for all schools, we strongly suggest the District do so. - E. Students who demonstrate above grade level proficiency on the beginning of year open ended comprehensive assessment or who have tested up for a second year, should automatically be evaluated for multi-grade Single Subject Advancement and should be tested to see if they qualify for admission to ACCESS Academy.
+If these tests are not already standardized for all schools, we strongly suggest the district do so. - E. Students who demonstrate above grade level proficiency on the beginning of year open ended comprehensive assessment or who have tested up for a second year, should automatically be evaluated for multi-grade Single Subject Advancement and should be tested to see if they qualify for admission to ACCESS Academy.
 Determinations for SSA and/or ACCESS should be completed before parent-teacher conferences. - F. All PPS students should take the Oregon State assessment test for a subject in the grade level they are actually studying rather than their chronological grade level.
-If a student does not meet or exceed the standards for that test, the student should repeat the same math or reading class the following year. - G. Provide ongoing evidence and status to parents on whether or not their child is being challenged in the classroom.
-This could be done by Elementary School teachers entering math and reading pre-assessment and post-assessment scores into the ParentVUE (or a similar) system or by simply sending those scores/sheets home in backpack mail.
-The first such evidence and status should be available to parents early in the year, significantly before the parent teacher conferences.. - H. Develop a process for parents to request re-evaluation of level during the school year, after consultation with the teacher and principal.
+If a student does not meet or exceed the standards for that test, the student should repeat the same math or reading class the following year. - G. Require Elementary School teachers to enter math and reading pre-assessment and post-assessment scores into the ParentVUE (or similar) system.
+This provides ongoing status to parents and some evidence whether or not their child is being challenged in the classroom. - H. Develop a process for parents to request re-evaluation of level during the school year, after consultation with the teacher and principal.